 Trusting that users are who they say they are is a challenge that businesses have faced since the internet entered workplaces.

-The most common method of assuring someone’s identity is through passwords, but over the years its quickly become apparent that they don’t actually guarantee a user’s identity.
+The most common method of identity assurance is through passwords, but over the years it’s quickly become apparent that they don’t actually guarantee a user’s identity.

 In fact, 80 percent of all big data breaches are down to weak or stolen credentials and most people will have, at some point, have received that email with instructions to change passwords after a company’s had a breach.
 It’s become part and parcel of being online.